Darijo Srna: Shakhtar Donetsk

 In 2003, Srna was sold, along with Hajduk goalkeeper Stipe Pletikosa, to Shakhtar Donetsk.
 He is a common member and the captain in his club side, for whom he has made a large impact in the league.
-In his first season with the club, he made 29 appearances, including 19 in the league, scoring three goals, all of which came in the Ukrainian Cup.
+In his first season with the club, he made 29 appearances, including 19 in the league, scoring three goals, all in the Ukrainian Cup.
 He helped the club to win the Ukrainian Cup, his first honour with the club, and to a second-place finish in the Premier League.

 In his second season, Shakhtar won the Super Cup and the Premier League.
 He made 42 appearances for the club, 22 of which came in the league, and netted two goals, once in the league and once in the cup.
-Srna made his debut in main stage of UEFA Champions League on 14 September 2004 against Milan.
+Srna made his debut in the main stage of the UEFA Champions League on 14 September 2004 against Milan.
 His third season saw Shakhtar retain the Premier League title.
 He made 21 league appearances, scoring twice.
-After the 2006 FIFA World Cup, Benfica were reported to be after the player's signature but nothing materialized, with what many considered a fallen or rejected sale.
+After the 2006 FIFA World Cup, Benfica were reported to be after the player's signature, but nothing materialized, with what many considered a fallen or rejected sale.
 Since then, he had been linked with a number of other clubs, including Lazio, but a move never materialized.

-The following season, Shakhtar were trumped to the Premier League title by Dynamo Kyiv as they failed to achieve any silverware.
+The following season, Shakhtar were beaten to the Premier League title by Dynamo Kyiv, as they failed to win any silverware.
 Darijo made 35 appearances for the club, 20 in the league, and scored four times, three of which came in the league.
 In the 2007–08 season, Shakhtar picked up the Premier League trophy and were victorious in the Ukrainian Cup Final.
 He made 41 appearances, 28 of which came in the league.